chaoss/augur/docs/dev-guide/dev-guide-pt1.md

 Augur uses the Flask framework for its backend, which is stored in the directory `augur`. `augur/__init__.py`, `augur/server.py`, `augur/deploy.py`, and `augur/util.py` contain the components.
 The other `augur/*.py`files contain python funtions that return dataframes to be serialzed into json by the functions in `augur/server.py`.
 The titles of those files are the data sources the metrics use.

+## Setting up your environment

+Before you begin, make sure to activate the augur Anaconda environment by running `conda activate augur`.
+If this environment doesn't exist, try running `make install-dev` again and watch out for any errors.

 ## Writing a Function for Augur

 ### Should I create a new .py file?

 If your python function uses a new data source, create a new Python file.
 If you use an already implemented data source, create your new functions under that file.
+For instance, if you were to create a metric using data from the GitHub API, you would write a function in [`augur/githubapi.py`](https://github.com/OSSHealth/augur/blob/master/augur/githubapi.py)

 #### Adding a new .py file